cdsap/Bagan/README.md

 ![alt text](resources/kubernetes_infra.png "Kubernetes infra")

 To create the instances of Grafana and InfluxDb, we are using the Kubernetes package manager Helm.
 Helm is used to create experiments in Kubernetes too.
-In case of modes gcloud and gcloud_docker, additional Cluster Role Binding objects are created to be used by tiller/Helm.
+In case of modes `gcloud` and `gcloud_docker`, additional Cluster Role Binding objects are created to be used by tiller/Helm.
-For gcloud and standalone we can use kubectl as a command-line interface for running commands against Kubernetes clusters.
+For `gcloud` and `standalone`, we can use `kubectl` as a command-line interface for running commands against Kubernetes clusters.

 We can use the Google cloud console, https://console.cloud.google.com, where we have a user interface to manage the cluster: